sv790594/infosys222/week01/week01.md

 22222 | 7654.32 | check
 99999 | -8888.00 | loan

-- Consider the relation __Account__, the command to get the balance from accNo 22222:
+- Consider the relation __Account__, the SQL code to get the balance from accNo 22222:

 ```sql
 SELECT balance